xezpeleta/lamb/backend/ENVIRONMENT_VARIABLES.md

 - Development: `http://localhost:9099`
 - Production: `https://lamb.yourdomain.com`

-**Default**: Falls back to `PIPELINES_HOST` if not set, otherwise `http://localhost:9099`
+**Default**: Falls back to `PIPELINES_HOST` (top be deprecated) if not set, otherwise `http://localhost:9099`

 ### `LAMB_BACKEND_HOST`

-**Purpose**: Internal loopback URL for server-side requests
+**Purpose**: Internal loopback URL for server-side requests, usually originated from docker network

 **Usage**:
 - Used for internal API calls from Creator Interface to LAMB Core
-- Both APIs run in the same container, so this should always use localhost
+- Both APIs run in the same container or server, so this should always "localhost"

 **Examples**:
 - Development: `http://localhost:9099`